-While the expected average return of each investment in the portfolio is exactly same as it was when there was only one investment in the portfolio (\$21M), with the addition of a second non-correlated asset, the chance of yielding a \$0 return has dropped from 30% to 9% and the expected standard deviation of the portfolio has decreased from \$13,747,727.20 to \$9,721,111.05.
-The lower standard deviation is a reflection that the likelihood of a return that deviates from the predicted mean has decreased.
+While the expected average return of each investment in the portfolio is exactly same as it was when there was only one investment in the portfolio (\$21M), with the addition of a second noncorrelated asset, the chance of yielding a \$0 return has dropped from 30% to 9%.
+In other words, the likelihood of a return that deviates from the predicted mean has decreased, and therefore the returns associated with a two-claim portfolio are less risky than those derived from a single claim.